hcgaron/neuroflow_interview_staging_area/README.md

 #### Percentile proposal for LARGE data set

 I would propose a nightly (or at least intervallic) recalculation of percentile buckets that can be cached and compared against users `streak`s.
+This could be scheduled with an asynchronous task scheduler like **celery**.
 Using Postgres **`NTILE(100)`** would yield values for each percentile which could be cached until the next evaluation.
 User streaks could then be compared against the values for each bucket to determine their percentile.

 #### Other LARGE data set considerations